smyrman/blog/2021-09-v2-for-generics/2-sync-v2.md

     func (v *Value) Swap(new T) (old T)
 ```

-Value is an interesting case, because by implementation it is controlling access to _pointers_ to the concrete type, and we could be discussing if we would really want to the Value type to look like this for a `v2` pacakage, but for the scope of this article, let's just assume that we do.
+Value is an interesting case because the implementation it actually not controlling atomic access to the type itself, but uses _pointers_ to give us an illusion that it does.
+We could be discussing if we would really want to simlply type parammetrize the type with no further changes, but for the scope of this article, let's assume that's exactly what we want

 As far as I have been able to read in the discussion, this is as far as the proposals go in terms of transferring the `sync/atomic` package to use generics.
 However, it doesn't need to end there.
 In fact, we can _perhaps_ manage reduce the number of public functions from 29 to just 5 by introducing a few type set constraints: